silasjimmy/skyworld-survey-app/simple-survey-api/README.md

 ## Project Setup

+### Development

 1. Create a Postgres database locally and name it `sky_survey_db`
-2. Create a _.env_ file in the root directory and add the following environment variables:
+2. Create a `.env` file in the root directory and add the following environment variables:

 ```
 DATABASE_USERNAME=<your_database_username>